ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 }
 You must answer with only JSON and it could be parsed by Python json.loads
 ```

 ![Agent-Raw](<../img/Agent-Raw.png>)

 By following these guidelines and including the necessary code snippet, you ensure that the Raw Agent functions correctly and integrates seamlessly with the intended processes.

-### How to select and configure Tools
+### How to select and configure Toolkits

-Tools are integrations with external or ELITEA's internal services, tools and APIs which allows to enhance Agents to use various resources and do the tasks.
+Toolkits are integrations with external or ELITEA's internal services, toolkits and APIs which allows to enhance Agents to use various resources and do the tasks.

-**To add a new tool**:
+**To add a new toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the desired tool from the dropdown list.
 The **New tool** configuration section is opened.